Quantifying the Uncertainty: Monte Carlo Simulation

 Using Monte Carlo simulation for your Kanban process keeps your forecasts grounded in reality.
 No guesswork or subjective estimating is involved – just accurate probability-based future predictions calculated from previous performance data.

 What approaches do you use to make your forecasts?
-Have you tried Monte Carlo simulations?
+Have you tried the Monte Carlo simulations?
 Tell us about your experience in the comments!

 Meet the Author